 The other major advantage that SSL attacks offer to attackers is the ability to put significant computing stress on network and application infrastructures they target.
 The process of decrypting and re-encrypting SSL traffic increases the requirements of processing the traffic, in many cases beyond the functional performance of devices used for attack mitigation.
 In a recent report, Gartner Research notes that less than 20% of organizations using common security technologies (firewall, IPS) are inspecting inbound or outbound encrypted traffic.

 Even the most advanced mitigation technologies have gaps in their encryption-based protections.
 Few of these solutions can be deployed out-of-path, which is a necessity for providing protection while limiting the impact on legitimate users.
 Many solutions that can do some level of decryption tend to rely on rate-limiting requests, thereby resulting in dropped legitimate traffic.
 Finally, many solutions require the customer to share actual server certificates, which complicates implementation, certificate management and forces customers to share private keys for protection in the cloud.
-Here are some tips to consider when considering protection from encrypted attacks:
+Here are some tips to consider when considering DDoS protection from encrypted attacks:

 - Stateless mitigation: As previously mentioned, many security technologies are stateful in nature, meaning they maintain state throughout a session.
 This requires additional computing resources and poses the risk of filling session tables, at which point the device will fall over.
 Be sure the technologies you’re depending on for encrypted attack protection are stateless in nature to ensure ability to scale to the higher demands of these attacks.

 - Asymmetric deployment options: Most security technologies rely on a symmetric deployment model, meaning they are in the path for both inbound and outbound traffic.
 This has key benefits for some aspects of security, but in the case of encrypted attack mitigation, adds unnecessary computational strain on the solution.
-Look for technologies that can support an asymmetric deployment where only ingress encrypted traffic passes through the mitigation engine.
+Look for DDoS attack prevention technologies that can support an asymmetric deployment where only ingress encrypted traffic passes through the mitigation engine.

 - Certificate management: Some security technologies that claim to cover encrypted attacks do so at the burden of operations teams that manage server certificates.
 Specifically, these technologies require the sharing of the actual web server certificates, meaning any change to these certificates have to be replicated in the security solution.
-Look for technologies that can manage the inspection of encrypted traffic through use of certificates legitimately issued to the organization but not tied specifically to the web server.
+Look for a DDoS service that can manage the inspection of encrypted traffic through use of certificates legitimately issued to the organization but not tied specifically to the web server.

 - Ensuring integrity of the trust model: One of the principles behind website authentication through certificates is the confirmation to the end customer that they are engaged in a “private” communication with the intended organizations.
 Some service providers offer SSL capabilities that break this trust model and actually initiate a secure channel between the unknowing end user and themselves.
 In so doing, they essentially dup the end user into trusting them with the shared information (as well as the service provider’s certificate management).